laischaves/nts/fiction/wenclair.md

 -- Be careful with her, mother, what is it? -- She held Enid in her arms, now close to Morticia, her father placed his hand on the back of Enid's head, slightly pushing it upwards.

-Morticia opened the flask, which caused it to hiss and let out little bubbles, and droped it's content on Enid's mouth.
+Morticia opened the flask, which caused it to hiss and let out little bubbles, and dropped it's content on Enid's forehead.

 -- It will replenish the nutrients her body certainly needs, given the state she's in, -- She  gestured to Enid's bruises, all over her arms and legs, -- we have plenty of those on our emergency kits, I made them myself. -- Her eyes drifted back to her husband, -- Although I do prefer potions that drain the life out of someone, -- she smiled.